 - a.
 Data Collections Conference.
-The Charter School shall send at least one representative to the annual Data Collections Conference held by the GaDOE each year of the Charter School's charter term. - b.
+The Charter School shall send at least one representative to the annual Data Collections Conference held by the GaDOE each year of the Charter School's charter term.
+If an annual Data Collections Conference is not held by the GaDOE in a given year, the Charter School shall ensure that at least one representative receives training or other professional development in the area of data collections and reporting. - b.
 Federal Programs Conference.
-In each year the Charter School accepts federal funds from the United States Department of Education, the Charter School shall send at least one representative to the annual Federal Programs Conference held by the GaDOE. - c.
+In each year the Charter School accepts federal funds from the United States Department of Education, the Charter School shall send at least one representative to the annual Federal Programs Conference held by the GaDOE.
+If an annual Federal Programs Conference is not held by the GaDOE in a given year, the Charter School shall ensure that at least one representative receives training or other professional development in the area of federal programs. - c.
 Governance Training.
 Each member of the Governing Board shall fulfill all training requirements required by rule and law, including the annual governance training obligation required by O.C.G.A. § 20-2-2084(f) and SCSC Rule 691-2-.03(4).
+In the Charter School's year prior to opening for students, in any year in which the school voluntarily defers its opening, or in any year its opening is suspended by the SCSC, the Governing Board must receive governance training by the SCSC rather than an alternate provider approved by the SCSC.